Dynamical Properties of Safety Filters for Linear Systems and Affine Control Barrier Functions: Stability of the origin

-Prop.~\ref{prop:unbounded-trajectories} provides a simple algebraic test on $\tilde{\bA}$ that ensures that~\eqref{eq:closed-loop-piecewise-affine} has unbounded trajectories.
+{Proposition}~\ref{prop:unbounded-trajectories} provides a simple test on $\tilde{\bA}$ that ensures that~\eqref{eq:closed-loop-piecewise-affine} has unbounded trajectories.
 In fact, its proof shows that such trajectory diverges while staying on the hyperplane $\partial\Cc_{r-1}$.
-Note that the cases where $\tilde{\bA}$ has eigenvalues with zero real part or $\tilde{\bA}$ has pairs of complex conjugate eigenvalues with positive real part are not covered by neither Prop.~\ref{prop:unbounded-trajectories} nor Prop.~\ref{thm:global-exponential-stability}.
-As we show in Section~\ref{sec:simulations}, the latter case can lead to unbounded trajectories or the origin being GES.
-A thorough study of these cases is left as future work.
-Interestingly, unboundedness and GES can also be stated in terms of the invariant zeros of an appropriate SISO system.
+Note also that the case where $\tilde{\bA}$ is unstable but the unstable modes correspond to complex conjugate eigenvalues with positive real part is not covered by {Proposition}~\ref{prop:unbounded-trajectories}.
+As we show in Section~\ref{sec:simulations}, this case can lead to unbounded trajectories or the origin being GES.